What is EMDR Therapy?

 Wondering if EMDR therapy can help you work through trauma?

-According to establishments such as the American Psychiatric Association, the U.S. Dept. of Veterans Affairs, and the World Health Organization, anybody who has experienced a traumatic event or complex trauma may benefit from EMDR counseling.
+According to establishments such as the American Psychiatric Association, the U.S. Dept. of Veterans Affairs, and the World Health Organization, anybody who has experienced a traumatic event or complex trauma may benefit from EMDR therapy.
 EMDR is a process that aims to help people let go of negative thoughts and other distressing life experiences surrounding their trauma and get to a place of acceptance and positive belief.
 Emergency Medical Technicians (EMTs), being the first responders of medical emergencies can experience trauma too.
 An EMDR can be an effective EMT emotional therapy.

-EMDR counseling can be intense at times, so the counselor may use the beginning phases to prepare their client accordingly.
-This process may help the client prepare psychologically to process memories and feelings that EMDR sessions can elicit and may be effective in addressing various personality disorders, eating disorders, PTSD, and other related mental health disorders.
+EMDR therapy can be intense at times, so the counselor may use the beginning phases to prepare their client accordingly.
+This process may help the client prepare psychologically to process memories and feelings that EMDR therapy sessions can elicit and may be effective in addressing various personality disorders, eating disorders, PTSD, and other related mental health disorders.

 Find out more